ndesmic/webrott/5-sprites.md

 ![A doom imp that looks proportionally correct](images/chapter5/imp-aspect.png)

 The element that paints Doom images was moved into the ominous sounding component `doom-image.js`.
-This makes it easier to add new things, in this case an aspect ratio toggle but I'm thinking in the future it might be useful to render the sprite with different colormaps or pallets and we can do some of that there.
+This makes it easier to add new things, in this case an aspect ratio toggle but I'm thinking in the future it might be useful to render the sprite with different colormaps or palettes and we can do some of that there.
 It's a tad messy but not too bad.

 If you are doing you own implementations and need a guide, I've created one for the [TROOA1 sprite](https://ndesmic.github.io/webrott/visual-aids/trooa1.html).